-Account Groups are not funds, and consist of a self balancing set of accounts used only to establish accounting control over long-term debt and general fixed assets not accounted for in Proprietary Funds.
+Account Groups are not funds and consist of a self-balancing set of accounts used only to establish accounting control over long-term debt and general fixed assets not accounted for in Proprietary Funds.

-General Long-Term Debt Account Group - This account group was established to account for all long-term debt of the District, which is offset by the amount available in the Debt Service Funds and the amount to be provided in future years to complete retirement of the debt principal.
+General Long-Term Debt Account Group - This account group was established to account for all long-term debt of the District, which is offset by the amount available in the Debt Service Fund and the amount to be provided in future years to complete retirement of the debt principal.
 It is also used to account for liabilities for compensated absences and early retirement incentives which are to be paid from funds provided in future years.
-The District did not have any debt; therefore, this account group was not utilized.
+The District's only debt relates to leases classified as capital leases.

-General Fixed Asset Account Group - This account group is used to account for property, plant, and equipment of the school district.
+General Fixed Asset Account Group - This account group is used to account for property, plant and equipment of the School District.
 The District does not maintain a record of its general fixed assets, and accordingly, a statement of general fixed assets, required by accounting principles generally accepted in the United States of America, is not included in the financial statements.
 Land, buildings, nonstructural improvements, and all other physical assets in all funds are considered expenditures in the year of acquisition and are not recorded as assets for financial statement purposes.